Canvas FAQs for SWOSU University Faculty

 What is the Course Setup Checklist?

 The first few times you create a new course in Canvas, it can be a challenge to remember all of the steps required.
 The Course Setup Checklist exists to help you remember to cover all your bases before the course goes live.
-And here's a video tutorial on using the Course Setup Checklist.
+Check out a video tutorial on using the Course Setup Checklist.

 Why is Canvas sending me so much email?